 Bosons.
-Similarly, we argued above that a non-fractionalized system of bosons in 2+1d must have a Hall response which is an even integer.
-And we just said that shifting θ by 2π corresponds to gluing to the surface a layer of IQHE with unit Hall response.
-Therefore a (3+1)d boson TI has a θ parameter with period 4π , and the \mathcal{T} -invariant value $\theta = 2\pi$ is nontrivial.
-The fact that a surface layer of IQHE would require fractionalization in a bosonic system mirrors (in a pretty remarkable way, I think) the mathematical fact that such a system can be put on a manifold that isn't spin, where $\int_X \frac{F \wedge F}{8\pi^2}$ can be a half-integer, so Z is only periodic in θ with period 4π , $Z(\theta) = Z(\theta + 4\pi)$.
+Similarly, we argued above that a non-fractionalized system of bosons in 2+1d must have a Hall response that is an even integer.
+And we just said that shifting $\theta$ by $2\pi$ corresponds to gluing to the surface a layer of IQHE with unit Hall response.
+Therefore a (3+1)d boson TI has a $\theta$ parameter with period $4\pi$ , and the $\mathcal{T}$ -invariant value $\theta = 2\pi$ is nontrivial.
+The fact that a surface layer of $\nu = 1$ IQHE would require fractionalization in a bosonic system mirrors (in a pretty remarkable way, I think) the mathematical fact that such a system can be put on a manifold that isn't spin, where $\int_X \frac{F \wedge F}{8\pi^2}$ can be a half-integer, so Z is only periodic in $\theta$ with period $4\pi$ , $Z(\theta) = Z(\theta + 4\pi)$ .
 For a bosonic system, even $\theta = \pi$ is fractional.

 Gapped TI boundary.
-There is one subtlety in the above argument for the halfquantized surface Hall conductivity (3.4): it implicitly assumes that the EFT (3.2) is still valid even in the presence of the boundary, i.e. that there are no gapless boundary dofs.
+There is one subtlety in the above argument for the halfquantized surface Hall conductivity (3.5): it implicitly assumes that the EFT (3.3) is still valid even in the presence of the boundary, i.e. that there are no gapless boundary dofs.

-To be able to gap out the edge states it is sufficient to break \mathcal{T} symmetry at the surface, for example by applying a magnetic field.
+To be able to gap out the edge states it is sufficient to break $\mathcal{T}$ symmetry at the surface, for example by applying a magnetic field.
 Here is a dramatic manifestation of the nontriviality of the bulk theory in this case.

-There are two different ways of breaking \mathcal{T} , corresponding to the two directions in which the magnetic field can point.
-The 1+1d domain wall between these on the surface separates two regions whose Hall conductivity differs by $\frac{e^2}{h}$.
+There are two different ways of breaking $\mathcal{T}$ , corresponding to the two directions in which the magnetic field can point.
+The 1+1d domain wall between these on the surface separates two regions whose Hall conductivity differs by $\frac{e^2}{h}$ .
 This is just like the interface between IQHE and vacuum.
 Gauge invariance then requires that this wall must support a chiral edge mode.

-With interactions or disorder other edge states are possible within the same bulk phase, including gapped edge preserving \mathcal{T} .
+With interactions or disorder other edge states are possible within the same bulk phase, including a gapped edge preserving $\mathcal{T}$ .
 Such an edge must have topological order, and in fact anomalous topological order.
 These were found in a big flurry in June 2013.
 In fact, the edge is a time-reversal-invariant version of the Moore-Read Pfaffian state.
 I'll say more about such states later.

 No matter what, the edge must somehow be interesting.
-I hope this sounds familiar to you from our discussion of LSMOH theorems.
-Something that may be confusing: when we discussed LSMOH theorems, we weren't thinking of a system living on the edge of a larger system.
+I hope this sounds familiar to you from the discussion of LSMOH theorems.
+Something that may be confusing: when you thought about LSMOH theorems, you weren't thinking of a system living on the edge of a larger system.
 Why is it OK for those systems to live in a well-defined symmetric way without a bulk?
 The answer is that the symmetries involved there were spacetime symmetries (in particular, translations), which do not act in an on-site way: a translation, by definition, takes one site to another site.
 Such a symmetry can be anomalous, even in a well-defined lattice model.
+In particular, this means we can't use the usual minimal coupling prescription to couple to background gauge fields.